dosarudaniel/keng-tests/readme.md

-Before starting make sure that your VM has the following Network adapters:
+Before starting make sure that your VM has the following settings:
 ![Topology](/configs/Keng-Agent%20VM%20settings.png "")

 Optional: Change the second server VM hostname using: